Living with Bears

 Possible Conflicts with Humans and Pets

 Conflicts associated with black bears include public safety concerns and possible property damage.
-Most conflicts are the result of people unintentionally feeding bears, most often by allowing them access to household garbage or bird feeders.
-They raid dumpsters, garbage cans and grills looking for an easy meal.
+Most conflicts are the result of people unintentionally feeding bears, most often by allowing them access to household/campsite garbage or bird feeders.
+They raid dumpsters, garbage cans, grills, and campsites looking for an easy meal.
 They might enter a building by breaking screen doors and windows to look for food they smell.
 Although uncommon, black bear attacks on humans occasionally occur, especially in areas where they come into frequent contact with people and their food.

 What Attracts Them?

 Bears may visit areas of human use because they find food.
 Food can include unsecured garbage, birdseed, pet food, fruit trees and some gardens.
 Drought, wildfire, and urban development can cause bears to roam farther in search of new food sources.
 Young bears sometimes travel long distances in search of an area not already occupied by another bear.